24 May 2021

 By Kevin Meek New Business Senior Account Handler

-Empty room with server and mirror illustration
+Empty room with server and mirror illustration.

 The stamp duty holiday has really boosted the property market – not only keeping it afloat during the pandemic, but helping it grow too.
 So it’s not surprising that many people have snatched at the chance to purchase buy-to-lets to add to their property portfolio or as financial future proofing.
 But what do you do if your new let needs renovating or you haven’t found tenants yet?
 There are lots of reasons why your rental might be sitting empty right now – and if it is, you need to protect it with empty property landlord insurance.